GenGrim76/Pareto-Optimal-GDC/README.md

-# TradeOff: a library for Disk Storage of Compressed k-mer Dictionaries, with or without Random Access in Main Memory.
+# TradeOff: a library for Disk Storage of Compressed k-mers Dictionaries, with or without Random Access in Main Memory.

 ## Environment